nsbradford/quantraider/README.md

 # AlgoTrader Research Project

-Demo version released 11/10/2015.
+Demo version released 11/10/2015, which supports backtesting with daily bars with swappable strategies, as well as clustering stocks to use as training data.

 Example output of the NeuralNet trading on the SPY, with SPY as benchmark:
 ![huzzah](output/NeuralNet/algo_2015-10-15_17-53-04.png)

-### TODO

-* Add command-line option for trading/backtest start_date/end_date
-* Add large-scale comparison test for clustering vs. not clustering
-* Add volume
-* Add IS_NORMALIZE
-* Add IS_OVERFIT

 ### Usage